Ijee/Amazeing/README.md

 Contributions are welcome! :heart:

-**If you like what you see and just want to show some appreciation, you can do so on [ko-fi](https://ko-fi.com/ijeee).**
+**If you like what you see and just want to show some appreciation, you can do so on [ko-fi](https://ko-fi.com/ijeee) or just share this project with people you know.**

 There are quite a few TODOs throughout this project, but I haven't created specific issues for them yet.
 Some of these tasks might be a good start for a first pull request, while others might be based on old information or poorly written notes.

 Either way please create an issue first to avoid unnecessary work and to check if the feature/bug in question is something that you can work on.
-PRs without any kind of discussion beforehand will almost certainly not be accepted.
+PRs without any kind of discussion beforehand have a high chance of not being accepted.
+(Sorry)

 When bugs related to the algorithms themselves are reported, they will always be prioritized over new features."